 And finally, lichen spores that are released into the air could fall as red rain.
 Spores are a common reproductive function of lichen fungi .
 If a dense area of lichens were releasing spores at the same time, then it would gather in the atmosphere and create red rain.

 The Ordovician period is a geologic period that occurred around 440-485 million years ago and lasted for approximately 45 million years.
-During this time period the oceans teemed with life.
+During this time period, the oceans teemed with life.
 Life on land was still in the early stages of diversification.
-This period came to an end after a series of extinction events that created the second largest major extinction in Earth's history.
+This period came to an end after a series of extinction events that created the second-largest major extinction in Earth's history.
 There are several possible explanations for the cause of the mass extinction of marine life at the end of the Ordovician period.
 The following three reasons are the most likely.

 First, when the climate cooled significantly ice sheets formed causing the sea level to drop by as much as 100m.
 This destroyed the habitat of species living in the shallow oceans.
 It also spelled disaster for species that were adapted to warmer waters and could not survive the cooler conditions that created the ice sheets.

-A second theory is that the impact from a meteorite caused the mass extinction.
+A second theory is that the impact of a meteorite caused the mass extinction.
 The dust created from such an impact would be enough to completely block out the sun.
 Since many organisms, especially those near the ocean surface, relied on sunlight as part of their survival then the complete blocking of the sun would be devastating to these creatures.

 North America is a continent that is completely within the Northern Hemisphere and almost entirely in the Western Hemisphere.
 It is the third largest continent and has the fourth largest population in the world.
 It was previously thought that the first people to reach North America were Asians, but new evidence has shown that they were actually Europeans.